 The thick stem is delicious, so don’t discard this bit!
 Use a vegetable peeler or sharp knife to remove the outer fibrous layer of the stalk.

-Then roughly chop the broccoli florets and inner stalk with a knife, or use a food processor.
+Then roughly chop the small broccoli florets and inner stalk with a knife, or use a food processor.

 You can also use frozen broccoli.
 I like to have a freezer bag of chopped, blanched and frozen broccoli ready for this soup.
 Add the broccoli straight from frozen.

+Step 2.
 Cook the soup

 Add the chopped broccoli, veggie broth, and water.
-For a creamier soup, you can replace the water with almond milk.

 Add one teaspoon of salt along with the frozen peas.
 Stir to defrost the peas without overcooking them, only about one minute.